-- (a) Nullification is the process whereby this state makes an official declaration that: - A specific federal action has exceeded the prescribed authority under the United States Constitution;
+(a) Nullification is the process whereby this state makes an official declaration that:

+(1) A specific federal action has exceeded the prescribed authority under the United States Constitution; (2) Said action, as being ultra vires, will not be recognized as valid within the bounds of this state;

-- (2) That said action, as being ultra vires, will not be recognized as valid within the bounds of this state; - (3) That said action, as being ultra vires, is null and void in this state; - (4) That an officeholder, agency, or government employee, whether state, county, or city, serving under the authority of the Constitution of Tennessee shall not assist in any attempted enforcement of said federal action; and - (5) That state or local funds collected under the authority of the Constitution of Tennessee shall not be used to assist in any attempted enforcement of said federal action. - (b) The general assembly has sole authority to prescribe the crimes, penalties, fines, or other consequences of the violation of a bill of nullification by any person found within the boundary of this state.
+(3) Said action, as being ultra vires, is null and void in this state;

+(4) An officeholder, agency, or government employee, whether state, county, or city, serving under the authority of the Constitution of Tennessee shall not assist in any attempted enforcement of said federal action; and

+(5) State or local funds collected under the authority of the Constitution of Tennessee shall not be used to assist in any attempted enforcement of said federal action.

+(b) The general assembly has sole authority to prescribe the crimes, penalties, fines, or other consequences of the violation of a bill of nullification by any person found within the boundary of this state.
 Said consequences must be specified in the bill of nullification before a final vote is taken on its passage.